sarpisik/vanilla-es6-tetris/README.md

 # ReactNative Theme Boilerplate

-This is a starter boilerplate of my vanilla(Css, JavaScript) projects .
+This is a starter boilerplate for my vanilla(Css, JavaScript) projects .

 ## Getting Started